dsaadeh21/Geolocation-Prediction-from-Tweets-Yachay.ai/README.md

 'timestamp': The date and time when the tweet was posted.
 'lat': The latitude of the tweet.
 'lng': The longitude of the tweet.

-Added Features
+# Added Features
-Additional features were incorporated into the model, including:
+-Additional features were incorporated into the model, including:

 'region': The region location of the tweet.
 'language': The language of the tweet.